dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 #### Setup AWS access

 1. Copy `awscredentials.rb.template` to `awscredentials.rb`.
-2. [Create a new user](https://console.aws.amazon.com/iam/home?#users).
+1. Create an AWS account and sign in.
+1. [Create a new user](https://console.aws.amazon.com/iam/home?#users) with programmatic access.
+Create a new user group with AmazonEC2FullAccess policy.
 You will be displayed the 'Access Key ID' and the 'Secret Access Key'.
 Update `AWS_KEY` and `AWS_SECRET` with these values.
-3. [Create a new SSH key](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#KeyPairs:sort=keyName).
+1. [Create a new SSH key](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#KeyPairs:sort=keyName).
+Name this key dev.
 It will be automatically downloaded for you.
 Move the downloaded key to `keys/dev.pem`.
-4. [Navigate to policies](https://console.aws.amazon.com/iam/home?region=eu-west-2#policies).
-Click on `AmazonEC2FullAccess`.
-In the `Attached Entities` tab, attach the policy to your new user.
-5. [Create a new security group for the Cassandra instances](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#SecurityGroups:sort=groupId).
+1. [Create a new security group for the Cassandra instances](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#SecurityGroups:sort=groupId).
 Add the security group *ID* to `awscredentials.rb`.
 Add the following inbound rules.
     * SSH, 22, anwhere
     * Custom TCP, 3306, anywhere
     * Custom TCP, 7000-7001, anywhere